 Tip #5: Practice Box Breathing

 Box breathing is another useful technique for endurance racing that can help you regulate your breath and maintain focus.
-This technique involves taking a slow, deep breath in four counts, holding the breath for four counts, exhaling for four counts, and holding your breath again for four counts.
+This technique involves taking slow, deep breaths in four counts, holding the breath for four counts, exhaling for four counts, and holding your breath again for four counts.

 To practice box breathing, find a quiet, comfortable space where you can sit or lie down.
 Close your eyes and take a deep breath in, counting to four as you inhale.
 Hold your breath for four counts, then exhale slowly for four counts.
 Hold your breath again for four counts, and repeat the cycle several times.